 Let me go back to 2001!

-When my husband got laid off in the States by fortune 50 companies, we decided to move to Canada with a Permanent residency (PR) in a brand-new financed car with sleeping bags.
+When my husband got laid off in the States by Fortune 50 companies, we decided to move to Canada with a Permanent residency (PR) in a brand-new financed car with sleeping bags.
 He had applied for PR as a backup after researching the cost of living.

 We met many qualified immigrants in Canada from all over the world including from States.
-At first, we thought getting a job in Canada will be a piece of cake.
-My husband graduated from University in States and worked for a couple of years in the IT field.
+At first, we thought getting a job in Canada would be a piece of cake.
+My husband graduated from University in the States and worked for a couple of years in the IT field.
 We thought the offers would be pouring in but zero interviews with self-doubt.
-He still had a student loan to pay from States and a financed car.
-I remember going to the library to print out the resume for 10 cents/ page and seating in agencies to register for survival jobs.
+He still had a student loan to pay from the States and a financed car.
+I remember going to the library to print out the resume for 10 cents/ page and sitting in agencies to register for survival jobs.
 Anything that paid more than the minimum age (7dollar) was an incentive.

 My message to immigrants